GLOBAL MARKETS-Global equities rise, U.S. yields fall after debt ceiling bill advances

 Asian stock markets https://tmsnrt.rs/2zpUAr4

-(Reporting by Chibuike Oguh in New York Editing by Nick Zieminski and Richard Chang)
+(Reporting by Chibuike Oguh in New York Editing by Nick Zieminski, Will Dunham and Richard Chang)

 ((Chibuike.Oguh@thomsonreuters.com; +332-219-1834; Reuters Messaging: chibuike.oguh.thomsonreuters.com@reuters.net))